Celebration Church: History

 Celebration Church was founded in 1998 by Stovall Weems and his wife Kerri.
 The church grew to be a major presence in Northeast Florida.

 In August 2011, the church broke ground on a new facility in Jacksonville, including a three-thousand seat arena-style sanctuary.
 The first services in the new "Celebration Arena" were held on November 11, 2012.

 In 2022, the church had 12,000 parishioners and around 10 locations.
 The church's headquarters in Jacksonville is called the Arena.
 Other locations included Orlando, Amelia Island, North Carolina, South Florida, and Washington, D.C., as well as operations in the Netherlands, Paris, Belgium, Zimbabwe, and South Africa.
 Weems was the senior pastor and president of the church until 2021 when he started to shift his focus on missions.
 In 2021, Tim Timberlake became senior pastor and took over leadership of the Jacksonville church and its campuses in the US.
 In January 2022, Weems was suspended from his position by the church's trustees due to reports of possible financial improprieties which Weems disputes.

 As of 2024, the church's locations include Jacksonville, FL; Orange Park, FL; Orlando, FL; Washington, DC; the Netherlands; South Africa; and Zimbabwe.
 The church plans to open a location in South Florida.
 Tim Timberlake is also the co-pastor of the Christian Faith Center in Creedmoor, NC with his mother.

 Beliefs

 Regarding Scripture, Celebration Church believes that the Bible is the inspired word of God and the only authoritative word of God.
 They believe the Bible is inspired, infallible, and inerrant.

 The church believes in the Trinity — one God, eternally existent in three persons: Father, Son and Holy Spirit.

 Celebration Church has three sacraments: water baptism, the Lord's Supper, and marriage.
 Baptism is by faith in Jesus and performed in water in the Name of the Father and of the Son and of the Holy Spirit.
-The Lord's Supper is bread and grape juice is done in remembrance of Jesus' sacrifice.
+The Lord's Supper is bread and grape juice, and is done in remembrance of Jesus' sacrifice.
 Marriage is viewed "as a covenant, a sacred bond between one man and one woman, instituted by and publicly entered into before God".